userver-framework/userver/scripts/docs/en/userver/component-system.md

 override its methods.

 ## Components static configuration
+components::ManagerControllerComponent configures the engine internals from information provided in its static config: preallocates coroutines, creates the engine::TaskProcessor, creates threads for low-level event processing.
-components::ManagerControllerComponent starts all the components that were added to the components::ComponentList.
+After that it starts all the components that were added to the components::ComponentList.
 Each registered component should have a section in service config (also known as static config).